Fokker F-10

 The Fokker F-10 was an enlarged development of the Fokker F.VII airliner, built in the late 1920s by the Fokker Aircraft Corporation of America.
-A trimotor, it carried 12 passengers, four more than the F.VII, and had a larger wing and more powerful engines.
+It was a trimotor passenger aircraft, and it carried 12 passengers.
+This was four more than the F.VII it was based on, and it had a larger wing and more powerful engines than that design.
+A crash of this aircraft in 1931, led to widespread reforms in the U.S. aviation industry and hurt the reputation of wooden winged' aircraft, especially the Fokker Tri-motor types.

 Operational history

 Fokker built 65 for commercial and military service.
 After the crash of a Transcontinental & Western Air F-10 in 1931, killing Notre Dame football coach Knute Rockne and seven others, which was caused by the deterioration of the wooden wing spar, the type was temporarily grounded, and it was required to undergo more frequent and rigorous inspection.
 Its public image was also greatly damaged, leading to its early retirement from U.S. airlines.